W. Tayloe Murphy Jr.

-William Tayloe Murphy Jr. (January 9, 1933 – September 15, 2021) was a Virginia lawyer and Democratic politician who served part time as a member of the Virginia House of Delegates, representing District 99 (his native Northern Neck) between 1982 and 2000, as well as Secretary of Natural Resources under Governor Mark Warner from 2002-2006.
+William Tayloe Murphy Jr. (January 9, 1933 – September 15, 2021) was a Virginia lawyer and Democratic politician who served part time as a member of the Virginia House of Delegates, representing District 99 (his native Northern Neck) between 1982 and 2000, as well as Secretary of Natural Resources under Governor Mark Warner from 2002 to 2006.

 Early life and education

 A native of Virginia's Northern Neck, from a long-established family, Murphy was born to Virginia lawyer and 10-term delegate William Tayloe Murphy Sr. and his wife Katherine Bradford Griffith.
 The younger Murphy attended Warsaw High School and the Virginia Episcopal School, then Hampden-Sydney College.
 He graduated in 1953.
 In 1954 he was commissioned an ensign in the United States Naval Reserve and served aboard the USS Newport News and on the staff of the Supreme Allied Commander of NATO.
 Returning to civilian life, Murphy received an LL.B. degree from the University of Virginia in 1960.
 While at UVA, Murphy was on the editorial board of the Law Review and was a member of the Raven Society.